-- Center-based care for children aged six weeks to four years old. - Home-based care for children aged six weeks to three years old through Family Child Care Networks.
+- Center-based care for children aged six weeks to four years old. - Home-based care for children aged six weeks to three years old through providers affiliated with Family Child Care Networks.

 Although families may have selected up to 12 programs for their child, they may not be eligible for all of them.
-The DOE includes pre-screening questions to determine the family's household income and potential reasons for care.
+The DOE includes pre-screening questions to determine the family's household income and potential reasons for care (including housing status).
 A family must be deemed likely eligible to receive an offer to an Extended Day and Year program.

-Once a family receives an offer for Extended Day and Year programming at your site, they must complete a Child Care application; this can be done directly with assistance from a program or through Family Welcome Centers.
-Applications can be scanned and emailed to CCapplication@schools.nyc.gov.
+Once a family receives an offer for Extended Day and Year programming at your site, they must complete a Child Care application; this can be done directly with assistance from a program, through the MyCity portal or at Family Welcome Centers.
+Applications that are not submitted directly in the MyCity portal can be scanned and emailed to CCapplication@schools.nyc.gov.

 Please visit the InfoHub for additional information and guidance on submitting a Child Care application.
 Please note: If a family submits a Child Care application to a program directly, the program should submit the application through email or at a Family Welcome Center for processing.